quartiq/stabilizer/book/src/setup.md

 Stabilizer uses DHCP to obtain its network configuration information.
 Ensure there is a properly configured DHCP server running on the network segment that Stabilizer is connected to.
+Alternatively, a static IP can be enforced in the firmware build command by specifying the environmental variable `STATIC_IP` analogous to how a specific broker IP is set.

 > **Note:** If Stabilizer is connected directly to an Ubuntu system (for example using a USB-Ethernet dongle) you can set the IPv4 settings of this Ethernet connection in the Ubuntu network settings to